JianqiaoWang/my-website/content/authors/admin/_index.md

 title: Jianqiao Wang
 ---

-I am currently a 5th-Year PhD student at the Department of Biostatistics, Epidemiology and Informatics, University of Pennsylvania, advised by Prof. Hongzhe Li.
+I am currently a 5th-Year Ph.D. student at the Department of Biostatistics, Epidemiology and Informatics, the University of Pennsylvania, advised by Prof. Hongzhe Li.

-My research interest lies in understanding the shared  genetic architecture of complex traits and disease outocmes.
-My current research focuses on (i) developping statistical tools for analyzing genetic and genomic data, (ii) detecting and identifying the overlapping genetic architecture.
+My research interest lies in understanding the shared genetic architecture of complex traits and disease outcomes.
+My current research focuses on (i) developing statistical tools for analyzing genetic and genomic data, (ii) detecting and identifying the overlapping genetic architecture.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.